multitheftauto/amx/README.md

 - Almost all SA-MP **scripting functions** and **callbacks** are implemented.
 - **Database** functions (`db_*`) are implemented.
+- **HTTP** function is implemented and properly works with HTTPS requests.
 - SA-MP server **plugins** work unmodified, if they don't use memory hacking.
 - SA-MP style **rcon** commands are available from the server console and the ingame console.